rmattila/rmattila.github.io/publications.md

 Identification (SYSID 2015), Beijing, China, 2015.

 ### Other:

+* Robert Mattila, Cristian R. Rojas, Vikram Krishnamurthy and Bo Wahlberg, *Inverse Filtering for Hidden Markov Models*.
+Poster at the 2017 Workshop of the European Research Network on System Identification (ERNSI), September, Lyon, France.

 * Robert Mattila, Cristian R. Rojas, Vikram Krishnamurthy and Bo Wahlberg, *Method of Moments Identification of Hidden Markov Models with Known Sensor Uncertainty Using Convex